BitcoinErrorLog/papers/black-market-money.md

 ### 1 · Why Money Becomes a State Target

 1. **Seigniorage — the silent tax**
-   A central bank can create new units at near‑zero cost and acquire real resources; that margin is [**seigniorage**](#glossary "Profit a money issuer earns by creating new units below market value; eliminated in Bitcoin by the fixed cap.") [^seigniorage].
+   A central bank can create new units at near‑zero cost and acquire real resources; that margin is [**seigniorage**](#glossary "Profit a money issuer earns by creating new units below market value; eliminated in Bitcoin by the fixed cap.").
 2. **Censorship & surveillance**
-   Monopoly payment rails let the state freeze or reverse transfers and mine personal data for taxation or social control [^sovereignty].
+   Monopoly payment rails let the state freeze or reverse transfers and mine personal data for taxation or social control.
 3. **Reserve‑currency politics**
-   States hoard “hard” assets while issuing softer domestic notes, maximising hidden‑inflation latitude [^reserve].
+   States hoard “hard” assets while issuing softer domestic notes, maximising hidden‑inflation latitude.

 These incentives make any currency that resists dilution and censorship an existential threat to the modern fiscal state.